san70sh/cs-546-project/README.md

 ## Start the website

-Run the following code to start the website:
+Run the following code under `Project_Code` folder to start the website:

 ```node
 npm start
 ```

+After that, you can access our website through [http://localhost:3000](http://localhost:3000)